Origins

 Pof. dr. Etienne Roesch (Professor of Applied Statistics & Cognitive Science, University of Reading and Institutional Lead for Open and Reproducible Research, UKRN)

 This was done concurrently with efforts to form a team to coordinate AREN’s activities and support our growing community.
-An email, to this effect, was sent to all eLife Community Ambassadors from Africa inviting volunteers to join the AREN team.
-This led to over 20 people expressing interest.
+An open call via emial was sent to all eLife Community Ambassadors from Africa inviting volunteers to join the AREN team.
+This led to over 20 people registering their interest.

 At the International RN meeting on Friday 15th September 2023, AREN became an officially recognised member of the Global Reproducibility Network (RN) community when Emmanuel briefly introduced our community and strategy.

-From August 2023, Emmanuel facilitated the establishment of a core team which was finally formed in October 2023 (after several attempts) when Lamis Elkheir joined as the Training Lead, later getting appointed as Co-Director in early 2024 when it became a team of two.
+A core team was finally established (after several attempts) with the addition of Lamis Elkheir as the Training Lead in October 2023.
 Below is the list of the first core team members and their roles:

 Emmanuel Boakye - Lead/Community Manager